hligon35/ezsportsapp/docs/HANDOVER.md

 - Render blueprint `render.yaml` is present.
 Ensure env vars are set before deployment (see .env.example).
 - Enable `FORCE_HTTPS=true` and `TRUST_PROXY=1` in production for secure cookies and HSTS.
 - Configure Stripe webhook to point to `https://<your-host>/webhook/stripe` with the signing secret.
+- If enabling address validation, ensure corresponding API is enabled and keys are present.

 ## Handover checklist template